 - Western Economic Diversification Canada (WD) - AB/BC/MB/SK

-Yes, however you must apply for other federal relief measures first, such as the Canada Emergency Business Account (aka 40K loans), the 75% wage subsidy, and the Canada Emergency Commercial Rent Assistance (CECRA) before applying to the RRRF.
+Yes, however you must apply for other federal relief measures first, such as the Canada Emergency Business Account (aka CEBA/40K loans), the 75% wage subsidy, and the Canada Emergency Commercial Rent Assistance (CECRA) before applying to the RRRF.

 Businesses and organizations who have either: